The purest form of natural water is :

 Answer

-Silica gel is a drying agent which absorb moisture and keep things dry.
-So silica gel pouches are kept in unused water bottles.
+Silica gel is a drying agent which absorbs moisture and keeps things dry.
+So, silica gel pouches are kept in unused water bottles.

 Give reason :